ambergorzynski/control_flow_fleshing/README.md

 - Run the shell script

 # Coverage analysis
 Navigate to `src/analysis/coverage`.
 The scripts to gather coverage for each testing tool - decompiler combination can be found within the `cpp` and `java` folders.
 Note that this requires a significant amount of setup and running time and the scripts are unlikely to work without adjustment on your machine.
-In light of this, we also provide the outputs from our coverage analysis as zipped files within `data`.
-Unzipping this in the appropriate location should allow you to run the overall coverage analysis as follows:
+The overall coverage analysis is run as follows:
 - First, activate the virtual environment `/path/to/src venv/bin/activate`
+- Scripts for running each tool with coverage are found within the respective language, tool, and decompiler folders.
+Jacoco is used for Java coverage, while gcovr is used for C/C++ coverag.
-- To gather overall coverage, adjust the filepaths within the script to your own locations as necessary and run `python coverage.py`
+- Once the raw coverage results are complete, analyse the results by adjusting the filepaths to your own locations as necessary and run `python coverage.py`
-- To gather unique coverage: `python diff_coverage.py --java` or `python diff_coverage.py`
+- To gather unique coverage: `python diff_coverage.py`

 # Bug-finding analysis
 To run the bug-finding analysis you must install the JD-Tester tool from https://github.com/AIRTEspresso/DecompilerStudy